AndrewTay/KYB-Flash/README.md

 # KYB API Batch Processing Script

-This Node.js script automates the process of running a Postman collection for KYB (Know Your Business) verification against a list of businesses in a CSV file.
+The Node.js script automates the process of running a Postman collection for KYB (Know Your Business) verification against a list of businesses in a CSV file.
 It uses Newman to execute the API requests, then parses the JSON responses to generate a clean, consolidated CSV report.
 You also get a compiled JSON file containing the actual API response from the KYB endpoint.

+The shell script allows you to download KYB reports programmatically to share with customers.

 ## Features